jswny/nitro4all/readme.md

 # Nitro4All
-Nitro4All is a Discord bot which allows all users to use Nitro animated emojis.
+Nitro4All is a Discord bot which allows all users to use Nitro (animated) emojis.
 It will react to any message containing a Nitro-only emoji from a user who does not have Nitro with the emoji itself.

 ![Demo GIF](images/demo.gif)

+## Clyde Bot
+Since users without Nitro cannot use Nitro emojis directly, they may sometimes get messages from the built-in Discord bot named Clyde

 ## Server Setup
 Due to limitations of the [Discord4J bot library](https://github.com/Discord4J/Discord4J), in order for Nitro4All to properly check if a user has Nitro, all Nitro users in the server must be a member of the default, Discord managed `Nitro Booster` role.